phueb/EntropicStartTheory/README.md

 # EntropicStartTheory

 Research code.
-Under active development.
+No longer maintained (as of 2022)

 ## Background